3 Chapter 3 – The Classical Orbital Elements (COEs)

 RIGHT ASCENSION OF ASCENDING NODE, RAAN, [latex]\Omega[/latex]

 The RAAN indicates the swivel or orientation of an orbit.
 It is the angle measured between the [latex]\hat{I}[/latex] axis and the ascending node vector, or the vector pointing to the location where the satellite passes from the southern to northern hemisphere.
-First, though, we must define the ascending node vector, [latex]\vec{n}[/latex], sometimes called the line of nodes, as shown in the figure below:
+First, though, we must define the ascending node vector, [latex]\vec{n}[/latex], sometimes called the line of nodes, as shown in the figure below in equation (17):

 [latex]\large \vec{n} = \hat{K} \times \vec{h}[/latex]